April 1 – October 31

 Please contact us if you would like to arrange a special group tour.
 Special tours can be made for Mondays or Tuesdays with prior coordination.

-During the War Between the States the building served as a hospital and prison.
-The City of Winchester changed hands over 70 times during the War.
+During the American Civil War the building served as a hospital and prison.
+The City of Winchester changed hands over 72 times during the War.

 The Frederick-Winchester Judicial Center opened in 1984 and all judicial functions moved out of the courthouse.
 It was used for Frederick County meetings and offices until 1995.

 In 1996 the Committee appointed by Frederick County strongly recommended placing a Civil War Museum in the courthouse.

 Frederick County completed extensive renovation of the courthouse in 2003.
 Leading the project were Reader-Swartz Architects & Lantz Construction, who received an award for the historic renovation.

 Today, the Old Court House Civil War Museum houses a nationally recognized collection and provides tours of the building.